alphagov/govuk-developer-docs/source/manual/local-frontend-development.html.md

 cd /govuk/government-frontend
 govuk-docker up government-frontend-app-live
+# You can now view the app on government-frontend.dev.gov.uk
 ```

 If you want to test changes in [govuk_publishing_components] against a frontend app, you need to edit your frontend app Gemfile first: